Develop: Customer Aging Detail

 Step 3: Change the procedure name to run [demo].[Northwind_Invoices_Pull_MyName], which you will create shortly.
 As in the last step, replace _MyName with your own name.

-Step 4: You will use the existing Formula Parameters but for this example you need to add more more.
+Step 4: You will use the existing Formula Parameters but for this example you need to add more.
 Select Click here to add a Formula Parameter.
 Enter IncludePaid for Name, varchar for Type, and input for direction.
 Click the More button.

 Enter Include Paid for Helper Name and enter Include Invoices that have already been paid for by the customer for Comments.
 Click the Save icon.